 Q: Where does SEAS offer brokerage services?

-A: SEAS’ primary market area is Southeast Florida, specializing in the east coast from Miami-Dade up through Brevard Counties, with specific emphasis on Broward and Palm Beach.
+A: SEAS’ primary market area is eastern Florida, specializing in the east coast from Miami-Dade up through Jacksonville.
 However, SEAS has been retained to buy and sell land assets over most of Florida, from Naples/Ft.
-Myers to Tampa, to Ocala and Jacksonville and beyond.
-SEAS is also a licensed Real Estate Brokerage Corporation in the state of North Carolina; however, Palm Beach County will always be home.
+Myers to Tampa, to Ocala and beyond.
+SEAS is also a licensed Real Estate Brokerage Corporation in the state of North Carolina.

 Q: Can SEAS effectively market and sell my property?

-A: SEAS’ principals are self-described experts when it comes to marketing and selling property, but don’t take our word for it.
+A: SEAS’ team members are self-described experts when it comes to marketing and selling property, but don’t take our word for it.
 Please ask us for a list of referrals of past and current clients who would be glad to share their experiences.
-SEAS’ principals’ past experience as home builders, multifamily and “mixed-use” developers and sales and marketing professionals in addition to years of successful brokerage activity allow them to deal seamlessly with a variety of Buyers and real estate professionals throughout the marketing and sale of a property.
+SEAS’ Managing Member's past experience as home builder, multifamily and “mixed-use” developer and sales and marketing professional in addition to years of successful brokerage activity allow our team to deal seamlessly with a variety of Buyers and real estate professionals throughout the marketing and sale of a property.
 No real estate related subject matter is foreign, no matter how complex, and if the SEAS team members do not already have the answers to questions, they know where to get them.
-SEAS’ principals are proactive in solving problems or questions inhibiting a transaction’s progress.
+SEAS is proactive in solving problems or questions inhibiting a transaction’s progress.

 Q: Who else has SEAS sold property for?